Engee documentation

 Dependencies

-To use this parameter, set the Conductivity type parameter to Constant.
+To use this parameter, set for the parameter Conductivity type meaning Constant.

-Minimum thermal conductivity — lower limit of thermal conductivity
+# Minimum thermal conductivity — the lower limit of thermal conductivity

 The lower limit of the thermal conductivity value.
 The input signal on the K port is saturated at this value to prevent further reduction of thermal conductivity.